 In addition, many cases are handled through out-of-court arbitration, but this is not always the case.
 The case may appear before a federal judge if the damages exceed $50,000 or there is a class-action lawsuit for the product.

-Eligibility for a Federal Lemon Law Claim
+Am I Eligible for a Federal Lemon Law Claim?

 The federal lemon law covers a wide range of consumer products, including motor vehicles.
 This law primarily deals with consumer protection rights under the warranties for these products.

 Under this law, manufacturers must clearly provide consumers with the terms of product warranties.
 The terms of the warranty must be clear, and the manufacturer must abide by the terms.

 You may be eligible for a federal lemon law claim under the following circumstances.

 - A warranty is present.
 Otherwise, you would not be able to hold the manufacturer accountable for breaching the warranty.
 An implied warranty is a guarantee the vehicle will perform as it was sold, and that no significant defects are present.
 An express warranty covers what the manufacturer told you about the vehicle that made its way into the contract for purchasing the vehicle.

 - The manufacturer is refusing to abide by the terms of the warranty.
 In many cases, this means the manufacturer is refusing to repair or replace parts that are covered in the warranty’s language.
 The federal lemon law requires manufacturers to replace or repair these parts.

 - In other cases, the issue with your vehicle persists after the manufacturer made multiple repair attempts.
 You may be eligible for compensation if you were sold a vehicle that does not meet basic quality standards.

 - The warranty did not meet the standards required by the Magnuson-Moss Warranty Act or UCC.